SerafimArts/railt-auth-extension/README.md

 # Railt Authorization

-Railt framework authorization system for Laravel framework.
+Your application should use the [Laravel Provider](https://github.com/railt/laravel-provider)

 ## Installation

-Your application should use the [Laravel Provider](https://github.com/railt/laravel-provider)

 - `composer require serafim/railt-authorization`
 - Add into `config/railt.php`: